Dakaichi: Manga

-Dakaichi: I'm Being Harassed By the Sexiest Man of the Year began serialization in Libre Publishing's yaoi monthly magazine Magazine Be × Boy since July 2013 and has been collected in eight tankōbon volumes as of September 2021.
+Dakaichi: I'm Being Harassed By the Sexiest Man of the Year began serialization in Libre Publishing's yaoi monthly magazine Magazine Be × Boy since July 2013 and has been collected in nine tankōbon volumes as of September 2023.
 Digital manga publisher Futekiya announced in August 2021 that they had licensed the series for a digital release.

 Volume list

 Anime

-An anime television series adaptation, DakaIchi: I'm Being Harassed By the Sexiest Man of the Year, aired from October 5 to December 28, 2018 on Tokyo MX.
+An anime television series adaptation aired from October 5 to December 28, 2018 on Tokyo MX.
 The series is animated by CloverWorks and directed by Naoyuki Tatsuwa, with Yoshimi Narita handling series composition, Minako Shiba designing the characters, Masaru Yokoyama composing the series' music, and Satoshi Motoyama as sound director.
 Minako Shiba is the chief animation director alongside Senri Kawaguchi and Yu Kurihara.
 The opening theme is "Fukanzen Monologue" by Tomohisa Sako.
 The ending theme is "Chuntaka!" by Yūki Ono and Hiroki Takahashi under their character names.
 Aniplex of America has licensed the series and streamed it on Crunchyroll.
 The series ran for 13 episodes.

 Episode list

 Film

 On April 19, 2021, it was announced that the series would be receiving an anime film adaptation which premiered on October 9, 2021.
 The film is centered around the manga's Spain Arc.
-The main staff and cast members are returning to reprise their roles.
+The main staff and cast members returned to reprise their roles.
+The film was licensed for international streaming by Crunchyroll and released on the platform on November 8, 2024.